jonnor/machinehearing/europython2021/presentation.md

 ::: notes

+What are events?

 Start-end.
 Onset/offset
 Or at least a clear start

+Isolated claps (event) versus clapping (ongoing, class)

-If events are overlapping a lot, might not make sense as events anymore Isolated claps (event) versus clapping (ongoing, class)
+If events are overlapping a lot, might not make sense as events anymore

 For events one can count the number of occurrences Classification might instead count number of seconds instead